 Look at the photos in this article.
 Notice how in every case the window size varies, storey to storey, so that the first is to the second as the second is the third and so on.
 When this rhythmical progression corresponds to the traditional pattern then the result is elegance.
 Sometimes the order changed around slightly so that it is not always the largest at the bottom.
 The dimensions of the first and second might be changed so the biggest storey is always the main living area.
 These architects didn't play tricks - they put things where you expected them to be, so that the outward signs give an indication of the internal purpose.
 Similarly, the main door is always more prominent than the servants' entrance.
 (You can't count on this now.
 I was at an art gallery recently, which was a modern building made completely of reflective glass and the doorway was indistinguishable from any other panel.
 There was no indication through the external design where the door was.
 In fact it was placed offset to one side in a counter-intuitive position, presumably deliberately.
 I had to wait until I saw someone coming out before I knew where I could get in!)

 Coming back to Beacon Hill, I am convinced that these houses looked just about as good the day they were built and if anyone chose to conform to these basic patterns today, then it would look good and sell at a high price.
 This has to be the simplest way for an architect to add greatest value for minimal investment of time and money.
 There is no need for pastiche – we are not bound slavishly to follow the decorative style of the period in every way, but provided the principles are adhered to, then here is way for modern architect to stand out from the crowd.
-The mathematics is relatively simple (I have presented it all in an article about proportionality, here).
+The mathematics is relatively simple but largely unknown.

 Incidentally, the Prince of Wales built an experimental new town on the outskirts of Dorchester in England that conformed to traditional proportions, called Poundbury (right, click to enlarge).
 The experience there was that although they were slightly more expensive to build, their beauty made demand so high that their price on the open market made the modest extra investment more than worthwhile.
 You can see more of Poundbury here.